kc-ml2/captioning_edgedevice/README.md

 ### PyTorch

-The following pretrained models are used in this project:
+The following pretrained models from Hugging Face are used in this project:

 - BLIP: "Salesforce/blip-image-captioning-base"
 - InstructBLIP: "Salesforce/instructblip-flan-t5-xl"